Crypto137/MHServerEmu/README.md

 ## Features

-MHServerEmu is feature-complete as a single player experience with limited multiplayer support.
-We are actively working on getting the remaining social features up and running, including:
+MHServerEmu is feature-complete as a single player experience, and we are actively working on getting the remaining multiplayer features up and running:

-- Parties

-- Friends
+- Store Gifting

 - Supergroups